 Stainless steel, PVC, and aluminum surfaces: Do not paint.
 Colour for ferrous appurtenances, such as flanges, valves, couplings, and similar items: Match colour of adjacent surfaces.

-Pipe Supports: Painted light gray, as approved by the [Region] [Consultant].
+Pipe Supports: Painted light gray, as approved by the Region and/or Consultant.

-[Fiberglass reinforced plastic (FRP) pipe and polyvinyl chloride (PVC) pipe located inside of buildings and enclosed structures will not require painting, except as noted or scheduled.]
+Fiberglass reinforced plastic (FRP) pipe and polyvinyl chloride (PVC) pipe located inside of buildings and enclosed structures will not require painting, except as noted or scheduled.

 Colour Schedule – Ducting (HVAC)